 While your hard drive is plugged in, you’ll notice that all of your photos have this icon in the bottom right hand corner, symbolising that they’ve been referenced.
 You can work on these files as you normally would with absolutely no problems or loss of speed.

 I recommend a USB powered hard drive for this as, otherwise, you’ll have to carry around a plug and much larger hard drive.

-When the hard drive is removed, you’ll notice that there is now a red line passing through the box, shown in the image below.
+When you remove the hard drive, you’ll notice that there is now a red line passing through the box, shown in the image below.
 This means that the hard drive is plugged in and, while you can still browse the files, you can’t edit or export them.